recomp2/Lucidus/README.md

 # Lucidus

-The Lucidus plugin is the AI-powered command center of the **Dead Bastard Society Universe**, designed to automate memory, voice, chat, and all terminal functions through the WordPress admin interface.
+The Lucidus plugin is the AI-powered command center of the **Dead Bastard Society**.
+It automates memory, voice, chat, and terminal functions through the WordPress admin interface.

 ## 🔥 Features